Jayanth24/qualifyingOffer/README.md

         pip install -r requirements.txt

-9. Execute the Python program that produces the generated output for my solution to Question 2 of the Phillies Baseball R&D Questionnaire by running the following command:
+9. Execute the Python program that produces the generated output for Question 2 by running the following command:

         python qualifyingOffer.py